rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

     cannot be imported into the Rackspace Open Cloud.

--   If you have exported an image from the Rackspace Open Cloud it is already be in the VHD format that is required for import.
+-   If you have exported an image from the Rackspace Open Cloud it is already in the VHD format that is required for import.

 ### Microsoft Windows